neckbeard-69/languages/levenshtein/README.md

 #include <string.h>
 #include <stdlib.h>

+// Can either define your own min function
-int min(int a, int b, int c) {
+// or use a language / standard library function int min(int a, int b, int c) {
   int min = a;
   if (b < min) min = b;